red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 **Respect framework conventions:**  When using WebFlux or Kotlin coroutines, sticking to the framework’s conventions and understand where and how blocking code can be used is essential to avoid adding unnecessary performance issues.

 **WebFlux isn't a silver bullet:** WebFlux doesn’t automatically resolve performance issues.
 In scenarios that involved blocking calls, WebFlux didn’t outperform Tomcat (specifically, comparing Tomcat’s CompletableFuture with WebFlux’s Mono).
-To leverage WebFlux’s full potential, you may need to refactor blocking tasks to non-blocking alternatives.
+To fully leverage WebFlux’s potential, you may need to refactor blocking tasks to non-blocking alternatives.

 **Measure and optimize:** In our experiments, we found that default configurations, such as `Dispatchers.IO` and `Schedulers.boundedElastic()`, required tuning to meet our specific needs.
 This highlights the importance of running your own benchmarks and experiments rather than relying solely on default settings or information from blogs and articles like this one.

 **Follow a structured optimization process:** Performance optimization works best when approached systematically.
 Start by defining a scenario that mirrors real-world use cases, run tests to gather baseline data, make adjustments, retest, and evaluate whether the results meet your goals and if its worth applying them.
-Repeat as needed to ensure the optimizations provide real value.
+Repeat as necessary to ensure the optimizations provide real value.

 # Notes